codystair/c-120/lessons/4-lesson5/ttt_v1_log.md

 5. Changed `system 'clear'` to `system('clear') || system('cls')`

-6. Remove `require 'pry'` from the code.
+6. Removed `require 'pry'` from the code.

 7. Change all methods which end with `_com` to full word 'combination'